Kampinos National Park, Poland: What to pack, what to wear, and when to go [2024]

 October

-If you visit Kampinos National Park during October, you will probably see that it can be very chilly.
+If you vacation in Kampinos National Park during October, you are likely to find that it is cold.
 Temperatures tend to hover around the 50s F (low 10s C) during the day, while at night they can dip into the low 40s F (single digits C).
 Humidity is generally between 70 and 80% during the day.
 In terms of precipitation, you can expect it to rain about half of the time.

 What to wear/what to pack: